hyperledger/fabric/docs/source/glossary.rst

 configurable and extensible through a standard interface.
 Components, including cryptographic algorithms for signatures, logging frameworks and state stores, are easily swapped in and out of the SDK.
-The SDK provides APIs for transaction processing, membership services, node traversal and event handling.
+The SDK provides APIs for transaction processing and event handling.

 Currently, there are three officially supported SDKs -- for Node.js, Java, and Go.
-While the Python SDK is not yet official but can still be downloaded and tested.
+See :doc:`Application APIs <sdk_chaincode>` for more details.

 .. _Smart-Contract: